peijunz-archive/homework-cs6400-flask-jinja2/README.md

 2. Go to http://127.0.0.1:5555 on your browser, and your will be redirected to login page

 ### Instructions to start backend service:
-1. In app.py file, you may need to change connection strings at line 5.
+1. You may need to create `db_account_config_local.py` and edit your connection strings
+    + As an template, `db_account_config.py` is the default config file that you should not change
 2. Run this command: `pipenv run python app.py`
 3. Go to http://127.0.0.1:5000 on your browser and you should see "Welcome to Emergency Resource Management System Web Service!".